Craig-k-p/Automate-Project-Creation/README.txt

-This project is designed to allow the user to use the "create_project [project_name]" command in a Bash terminal to create a new repository on GitHub and pull it to the local computer.
+This project is designed to allow the user to use the "create_project [project_name]" command in a Bash terminal to create a new repository on GitHub and pull it to the local computer to save time.
 The command works for any user that follows the readme file instructions.

 Requirements:
 	-Bash terminal
-	-Git can communicate with GitHub on your Bash terminal
+	-Git can communicate with GitHub on your Bash terminal -Ubuntu or other Linux distro

-Tested on Ubuntu 19.10

-Instructions:
+Setup instructions:

 - Download this repository and note the file path from your home directory